vsg-dev/vsgTutorial/2_Foundations/index.md

 permalink: /foundations/
 ---

-**Sorry, not yet written.**
+**Currently being written.**

 This second part of the tutorial introduce developers to foundtainal classes and features that the scene graphs is built on.
 The topic is broken down into the following sections:

-4. Core classes - smart pointers, Objects and Allocators
+1. [Base classes and smart pointers](BaseClassesAndSmartPointers.md) - foundation on efficient and robust memory manangement
-5. Vector maths - GLSL style vectors, matrices
+1. [Maths](Maths.md) - GLSL style maths classes and functions
-6. IO - loading/saving images and nodes
+1. [Visitors](Visitors.md) - type safe visiting and traversal
+1. [IO](IO.md) - built-in serialization and and reading/writing data